 2. Trouble getting used to wearing the CPAP device

-To start, it may help to practice wearing just the CPAP mask for short periods of time while you're awake, for example, while watching TV.
-Then try wearing the mask and hose with the air pressure on, still during the daytime, while you're awake.
+First, try wearing just the CPAP mask for short periods of time while you're awake — for example, while watching TV.
+Then try wearing the mask and hose with the device turned on during the day while you're awake.

-Once you become accustomed to how that feels, shift to using the CPAP device every time you sleep — at night and during naps.
-Inconsistently wearing the CPAP device may delay getting used to it.
-Stick with it for several weeks or more to see if the mask and pressure settings you have will work for you.
+Once you get used to how that feels, start using the CPAP device every time you sleep — including naps.
+Just wearing the CPAP device every now and then may delay getting used to it.
+Stick with it for several weeks or more to see if your mask and pressure are right for you.

 3. Difficulty tolerating forced air

-You may be able to overcome this by using a "ramp" feature on the machine.
-This feature allows you to start with low air pressure, followed by an automatic, gradual increase in the pressure to your prescribed setting as you fall asleep.
-The rate of this ramp feature can be adjusted by your doctor.
+You may be able to overcome this by using a machine with a "ramp" feature.
+This setting allows you to start with low air pressure.
+The machine then automatically and slowly increases the air pressure to your prescribed setting as you fall asleep.
+Your doctor can adjust its rate.

-If this doesn't help, talk with your doctor about changing to a different type of device that automatically adjusts the pressure while you're sleeping.
-For example, units that supply bi-level positive airway pressure (B-PAP) or devices that have variable pressure contours are available.
-These provide more pressure when you inhale and less when you exhale.
+If this feature doesn't help, talk with your doctor about changing to a device that automatically and constantly adjusts the pressure while you're sleeping.
+An example is a bi-level positive airway pressure (BPAP) machine that delivers more pressure when you breathe in (inhale) and less when you breathe out (exhale).

 4. Dry, stuffy nose

 A CPAP device that features a heated humidifier, which attaches to the air pressure machine, can help.
-The level of humidification is adjustable.
+You can adjust the level of humidification.
 Using a nasal saline spray at bedtime also can help ease a dry, stuffy nose.

 5. Feeling claustrophobic

-While you're awake, practice by first just holding the mask up to your face without any of the other parts.
+Practice using your mask while you're awake.
+First, just hold it up to your face without any of the other parts.
 Once you're comfortable with that, try wearing the mask with the straps.